 3. Learn Slang and Idioms, Especially Those Relevant to Your Job

-Be sure to make extra effort to learn the jargon, slang, and idioms that your co-workers use often so you can understand them better, and communicate with them better.
+Be sure to make extra effort to learn the jargon, slang and idioms that your co-workers use often so you can understand them better, and communicate with them better.
 Reading sections of the news relevant to your job is a great place to start.
 Knowing general slang words will also help you in day-to-day small talk.

-A fantastic resource where you can learn authentic business language is FluentU.
+A fantastic resource where you can learn authentic business English is FluentU.
 FluentU is an online immersion platform that takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 There’s an entire business section of hand-picked video clips, and you can browse by difficulty (beginner to native) and format (video blog, news, shows, etc.).
 Every word comes with an in-context definition, image, audio and multiple example sentences.
 You can even click on a word to see how it’s used in other videos across the site.